SurajBhambhani/MySample/README.md

 -   **Web Server:**
     -   In development, the Vite dev server is used.
     -   In production, Nginx serves the static frontend files and acts as a reverse proxy for the backend API.
--   **MCP Server:** A separate Python server that provides a set of tools for interacting with the project, including health checks, database operations, and more.
+-   **MCP Server:** A separate Python server that provides a set of tools for interacting with the project, including health checks, database operations, and integration with external LLM providers.

 This setup ensures that the development environment closely mirrors the production environment, reducing the risk of "it works on my machine" issues.